 With that said, proper warehousing logistics are crucial for any company.
-To ensure everything from receiving raw materials to shipping products out to customers runs smoothly, companies need to practice warehousing logistics.
+To ensure everything from receiving raw materials to the shipment of products runs smoothly—companies need to practice warehousing logistics.

 This gives customers a better experience.
-For online retailers, if you can ensure that your goods are always in-stock and you ship out orders as soon as they arrive, they will be much happier with your website.
+For online retailers, if you can ensure that your goods are always in stock, you ship out items as soon as they arrive, and efficiently perform order fulfillment—they will be much happier with your website.

 For brick-and-mortar retailers, you need to ensure that whatever a customer wants from your store, they can get it.
 If goods are constantly out of stock at a certain store, customers may hesitate to come back and customer loyalty may suffer as a result.